-It would not be usual for a deal to be conditional upon thirdparty consents such as key contractual counterparties in Luxembourg.
+It would be unusual for a deal to be conditional upon third-party consents such as key contractual counterparties in Luxembourg.
 In practice, the lack of such clauses is often due to the fact that key contracts usually do not provide that consent needs to be obtained in the event of a change of control.